Introduction to Power BI Development

 - Creating and using streaming datasets in the Power BI Service UI

-- Creating and using streaming datasets using the Power BI Service API
+- Creating and using streaming datasets using the Power BI REST API

 - Creating streaming datasets using the Azure Stream Analytics